 \section{Limitations}

 The primary limitation of our method is its dependence on per-document metadata or labels.
-If some undesirable low-level pattern in the data distribution is suspected but not known---say, an unreported change in how a corpus was collected over a long time period---then a user will have to first apply some possibly-unsupervised labeling method.
+If an undesirable low-level pattern in the data distribution is suspected but not known---say, an unreported change in how a corpus was collected over a long time period---then the user must first apply some possibly-unsupervised labeling method.
 Although confounder labels are available for many tasks, reliance on such labels constrains the broader applicability of our proposed methods.
 We explored approaches that automatically generate features; however, these did not lead to measurable improvements in downstream retrieval or similarity comparison tasks.
 Other works have developed unsupervised techniques to debias or erase neural representations \cite{kim2019learning, seo2022unsupervised, yangscissor}.
 We leave a deeper exploration of such methods in our context for future work.
 One direction is to integrate sparse autoencoders \cite[e.g.,][]{movvasparse, pauloautomatically} that extract features whose utility can be interpreted and validated by human experts.

 Another shortcoming arises when metadata is available but the categories are too numerous relative to the total number of items.
-For instance, the paired \emph{within}-language (en--en) SemEval Task 8 news articles come from dozens of sources, with many sources only being represented by a handful of articles.
-In contrast to removing the language in the multilingual data (\cref{tab:model-scores-pert-semeval}), removing the source label does not improve retrieval results over the baseline.
-A possible direction for future work is to first combine similar sources into larger categories (e.g., local vs. national newspapers), then erase the category label.
+For example, in the paired \emph{within}-language (en--en) SemEval Task 8 news articles, the data originate from dozens of sources, many of which are represented by only a handful of articles.
+In contrast to removing the language label in the multilingual data (\cref{tab:model-scores-pert-semeval}), removing the source label does not improve retrieval results over the baseline.
+A possible direction for future work is to first merge similar sources into broader categories (e.g., local vs. national newspapers) before applying label erasure.

-A final limitation was first noted by \citet{huang-etal-2024-language}.
-They use LEACE as a baseline in multilingual retrieval contexts, removing language information as we do, but find mixed results.
-Hence, LEACE may not always help in all contexts.
-One initial hypothesis is that our tasks, while realistic, differ from the standard benchmark data that models are trained on, which may lead to saturated in-domain performance that does not transfer out-of-domain.
-It may also be that retrieval setups, with the distinct (short query, document) rather than our (document, document) structure, have characteristics that make them less amenable to erasure.
-In future work, we plan to explore these hypotheses and find an explanation for such discrepancies.
+A final limitation was first noted by \citet{huang-etal-2024-language}, who used LEACE as a baseline in multilingual retrieval contexts.
+While they similarly removed language information, their results were mixed, suggesting that LEACE may not be effective in all settings.
+One hypothesis is that our tasks, though realistic, differ from the standard benchmark data on which models are typically trained, leading to saturated in-domain performance that does not transfer well out-of-domain.
+Another possibility is that retrieval setups---with their distinct (short query, document) structure, as opposed to our (document, document) structure---may be less amenable to erasure.
+We plan to explore these hypotheses to help explain such discrepancies.